 To make the tadka, heat the ghee or oil in a heavy pan until hot, and add the cumin seeds and fenugreek seeds, and stir until they crackle.
 Add the garlic and fry until beginning to colour.
 Add the asafoetida powder and tomato puree and stir for a minute.
 Add to the cooked dal, mixing well.
 Bring the dal to the boil again, adding the chilli powder, butter and cream.
 Simmer gently for 30 minutes.

-Add the garam masala and adjust seasonings.
-YUM.
 This recipe has been copied many times.
 See the original post here.